 Our default position rarely includes any charitable opinion of the opposing side.
 But it should, especially with your husband.
 And let’s be honest, focusing on what someone has done wrong does nothing good for any relationship.

 Ultimately it comes down to admitting that though your husband might not do what you think is best, his actions probably have more legitimate reasoning than you initially give him credit for.
-That kind of humility is necessary to keep a soft heart towards your husband.
+That kind of humility will help you keep a soft heart towards your husband.

 Get God’s Help